Howard Austen: Illness and death

-In 1999, Austen, a life-long chain smoker, was diagnosed with lung cancer.
-Vidal spoke about the cancer that reoccurred in Austen's brain in his autobiography Point to Point Navigation.
-Austen was flown back to the United States for treatment from Rome by Vidal, who chartered a private plane.
+In 1999, Austen, a lifelong chain smoker, was diagnosed with lung cancer.
+After the cancer metastasized to his brain, Vidal discussed Austen's illness in his memoir Point to Point Navigation.
+When Austen required treatment in the United States, Vidal chartered a private aircraft to fly him from Rome.

-Austen died from a brain tumor at the age of 74 in Los Angeles, California on September 22, 2003.
-He is buried at Rock Creek Cemetery, in Washington, D.C., in a joint grave with Vidal.
+Austen died of a brain tumor in Los Angeles on September 22, 2003, at the age of 74.
+He is buried at Rock Creek Cemetery, in Washington, D.C., in a shared grave with Vidal.